 In my defense, I live in an odd area that’s between a few major roads.
 Unless the kids happen to live on my street, we tend to not get too many trick or treaters around my house anyway.
 My dog also goes absolutely crazy with barking when as much as the wind blows, let alone the door bell ringing.
 The dog barks, the baby cries, mom and dad have a headache… Having strangers ring our door bell all night is just not good for anyone in my house.

-It’s also great for anyone who will be out at a party Halloween night, trick or treating with their kids or are just planning on a late night Target run.
+This sign would be great for anyone who will be out at a party Halloween night, trick or treating with their kids or are just planning on a late night Target run.

 All the neighborhood kids can still get their candy even if you are not home.
 Alternatively, even if you will be home all dressed up in costume and ready for those trick or treaters; at some point you may run out of candy.
 If that’s the case, and you’re not in the mood to make a trip out to the store, you can always place the sign in an empty bowl right outside of your door.
 This will let all of the tick or treaters know that you’re out of candy for the night.

 But from personal experience, don’t leave your candy out in your good serving bowl.
 You never know if someone might just take the whole bowl to themselves and run.
 You can find super cheap and super cute candy buckets like the one in my photo at a dollar or pretty much any store around Halloween.